MLopezJ/Live-Football-World-Cup-Scoreboard/appdr/008-use-of-facade.md

-# ADR 008: Use of Facade
+# APPDR 008: Use of Facade

 With the intention of provide a simple library interface, the `facade` structural design pattern was implemented.